 We start by describing the general environment, as well as the algorithm to find the equilibrium.
 Next, we fully characterize a specific parametric example, which we will rely upon in our calibration and counterfactual policy experiments.
-Finally, we show the effects of a general payroll tax especially enforced on larger teams, and discuss the effects of size-dependent policies that potentially break positive sorting in a segment of the skill distribution.
+Finally, we show the effects of a general payroll tax especially enforced on larger teams, and discuss the effects of sizedependent policies that potentially break positive sorting in a segment of the skill distribution.

 2.1.
-The allocation of talent: knowledge hierarchies and decreasing returns the establishment-or in production activities-working as one of the plant's employees-and thus exploit complementarities in production.
+The allocation of talent: knowledge hierarchies and decreasing returns

+Individuals differ in a single trait-call it talent-and own one unit of time.
+They choose the use of their time and talent that maximizes their earnings.
+They can either produce alone or in a team (plant) with other workers.
+They work together to specialize either in managerial activities-running the establishment-or in production activities-working as one of the plant's employees-and thus exploit complementarities in production.
 Individuals have then three options: to produce alone, to manage others, or to work for a wage.
 The formation of teams in the model is also endogenous-the managers optimally select the size of their team, as well as the quality of their employees, whereas the wage workers optimally select which of the continuum of teams to join.
 Thus, our economy features establishments with two and one layers, and the latter represent the self-employed in the economy-entrepreneurs without employees.